Freight Shipping from El Paso to Baltimore

 How much does it cost to ship freight from El Paso to Baltimore?

-Full truckload (FTL) rates from El Paso, TX to Baltimore, MD currently range from $4,889-$6,026 for a standard dry van load over the 2,274-mile route.
+Full truckload (FTL) rates from El Paso, TX to Baltimore, MD currently range $4,889-$6,026 (roughly $2.16-$2.66 per mile over 2,274 miles).
 LTL shipments typically cost $1,451-$2,333 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from El Paso to Baltimore?